Be Calm and ... Touch a Tree??

 What do you like to do to remain tranquil and calm in the midst of trouble?
 Take a nice, soothing bubble bath?
 Go out for a drink and a bite with a friend?
 Curl up with the family for a feel-good movie and some fresh popcorn?

 Japanese Christian theologian Kosuke Koyama, in his book Three Mile an Hour God, shares that he feels compelled to slow down and touch a particular pine tree every day on his way to work.
 He shares that in the Buddhist tradition, touching something concrete and fixed on a daily basis can give us a sense of calm, a sense of tranquility, as it takes us out of ourselves, and gives us an awareness of and connectedness to our surroundings.
 We become a little unattached to our own worries, and can thereby put them in their proper place.
 We find contentment and gratefulness in the pause, in the touch.

-As I write, Covid-19 is taking its course throughout the world.
+It's March 2020.
+Covid-19 is taking its course throughout the world.
 It is ravaging people’s peace of mind, as we struggle to keep a positive mental outlook in the face of pain and fear.